loader image

 The post holder reports to the Chief Executive and is expected to operate autonomously at senior management level and to manage the services and resources to meet agreed outcomes and targets.

 Review of performance is undertaken through the agreement of performance objectives and individual appraisal by the Chief Executive.
+The appraisal process is conducted on an annual basis with a six-month review.

-The appraisal process is conducted on an annual basis with a six month review.
-In respect of the role of Chief Financial Officer, these responsibilities are legally distinct from the management duties allocated to the post of Head of Service through the contractual employment relationship.
+In respect of the role of Chief Financial Officer, these responsibilities are legally distinct from the management duties allocated to the post of Director of Finance and Property Services through the contractual employment relationship.

 Accountability